Sanjiv Buttoo

-Sanjiv Buttoo is a Senior News Editor BBC News.
-He is Executive Editor of BBC Radio Leeds.
-Previously Managing Editor of BBC Radio York (2014–2015), Assistant Editor BBC Radio Lancashire (2012–2014), Senior North of England Correspondent BBC Asian Network (from 2001).
-He has been head of Community Programmes for BBC North West, and a reporter/producer with the BBC's Investigation Unit.

-Sanjiv has worked with BBC World Service in South Asia and the Middle East, and has reported for BBC Look North and BBC North West Tonight.
-He has covered terrorism, natural disasters and political unrest in South Asia; reported, produced and presented current affairs programmes and documentaries; and written for BBC News Online.
+Sanjiv Buttoo is currently Deputy Managing Editor for BBC Yorkshire & Lincolnshire.
+Previously he was Executive Editor BBC Radio Leeds (2015–2023) Managing Editor BBC Radio York (2014–2015), Assistant Editor BBC Radio Lancashire (2012–2014), Senior North of England Correspondent BBC Asian Network.
+He's worked with BBC World Service, a reporter/producer with the BBC's Investigation Unit and head of Community Programmes for both BBC Yorkshire and BBC North West.
+He has worked extensively for BBC News, spent part of his career based in South Asia and the Middle East and has reported for both BBC Look North and BBC North West Tonight.
+As a reporter Sanjiv specialised in covering social affairs, terrorism, natural disasters and political unrest in South Asia; he has produced & presented current affairs programmes, documentaries; and written for BBC News Online.